 Your lead and buyer person can be found within any type of audience.
 Implementing good digital marketing strategies to increase your notoriety will help the largest number of users know your business and brand, regardless of which audience they belong to.

-The“online reputation”is the prestige or esteem that acquires a brand or a person on the internet.
-It is not completely under the control of a company, asthe internet users can contribute to manufacture it by providing their comments and opinions.
+Online reputationis the prestige or esteem that a brand or person acquires on the Internet.
+It is not completely under the control of a company, as internet users can contribute to manufacturing it by providing their comments and opinions.

 Thanks to Digital Marketing and certain monitoring tools,you can know the status of your brand’s online reputation.